 How often should you take a suit to the dry cleaner?
 As rarely as possible.
 Aggressive chemicals and cleaning methods are, after all, something of a shock therapy.

 Try to clean small stains gently at home with steam and a brush.
 Let a creased suit be steamed in the bathroom.
+Simply run the hot water and wait half an hour.
+The steam will smooth out the unevenness for you, and the wool does not suffer in the slightest.

 Labels